wlandau/targets-shiny/README.md

 1. Only show certain UI elements if the pipeline is running.
 Use `process$status$running` to show activity or disable inputs when the pipeline is busy.
 Useful tools include [`show_spinner()`](https://dreamrs.github.io/shinybusy/reference/manual-spinner.html) from [`shinybusy`](/dreamrs.github.io/shinybusy/) and `show()`, `hide()`, `enable()`, and `disable()` from [`shinyjs`](https://deanattali.com/shinyjs/).
 2. Refresh output and logs when the pipeline starts or stops.
 Simply write `process$status` inside a reactive context such as `observe()` or `renderPlot()`.

+### Scaling out to many users

+Serious scalable apps in production should long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
+The [existing high-performance computing capabilities in `targets`](https://books.ropensci.org/targets/hpc.html) alleviate some of this, but the main process of each pipeline still runs locally.
+If this becomes too burdensome for the server, consider distributing these main processes as well.
+In this app, the file `R/process_sge.R` is an alternative to `R/process.R` for a Sun Grid Engine (SGE) cluster.

 ### Transient mode